Daniel Bailey: Career

 Bailey represented Antigua and Barbuda at the 2004 Summer Olympics, the 2006 Commonwealth Games, the 2008 Summer Olympics, the 2012 Summer Olympics and the 2014 Commonwealth Games.

 Bailey took up running at the age of 11, but preferring cricket and football, he only became a serious athlete at the age of 16.

-In Beijing at the 2008 Olympics, he competed at the 100 metres sprint and placed second in his heat, just four hundredths of a second after Usain Bolt in a time of 10.24 seconds.
-He qualified for the second round in which he improved his time to 10.23 seconds.
-However, he was unable to qualify for the semi-finals as he finished in fourth place after Asafa Powell, Walter Dix, and Derrick Atkins.
+In Beijing at the 2008 Olympics, he competed in the 100 metres sprint and placed second in his heat, just four-hundredths of a second after Usain Bolt in a time of 10.24 seconds.
+He qualified for the second round, in which he improved his time to 10.23 seconds.
+However, he was unable to qualify for the semifinals as he finished in fourth place after Asafa Powell, Walter Dix, and Derrick Atkins.

 Bailey made a strong start to the 2009 athletics season, recording a personal best of 10.02 seconds and a windy 9.93 seconds in the 100 m in early May.
 He broke new ground at the South American Grande Prêmio Brasil Caixa meet, becoming the first athlete to run under ten seconds on the continent.
 His run of 9.99 seconds (achieved despite a headwind) was a new personal best.
 He again lowered this mark to 9.96 seconds in Rome at the Golden Gala meet and a week later in Paris ran 9.91 seconds, to finish second to his training partner Usain Bolt, setting a new national record for Antigua and Barbuda.
 He was the first Antiguan athlete to qualify for the finals of the men's 100-metre at that year's World Championships.